SystemsApproach/security/infra.rst

 every AS in the path has correctly announced a route to the destination when it added itself into the path.

-The way this is achieved is to have every AS in the path sign its announcement.
+The way this is achieved is to have every router that adds an AS to the path sign its announcement.
 We saw above that the RPKI could be used to create bindings between public keys and entities authorized to advertise a particular prefix.
 For path validation, we use the RPKI to create bindings between public keys and Autonomous Systems.
-With the RPKI in place, every AS participating in BGPsec can be assumed to have a well-known public key and matching private key.
+With the RPKI in place, every router participating in BGPsec can be assumed to have a well-known public key and matching private key.

 Now consider the process of constructing a path to a particular prefix.
 The path consists of a set of ASes.
-For example, AS1, the origin AS, signs an announcement that says it is the origin for the prefix, using its private key.
+For example, a router in AS1, the origin AS, signs an announcement that says it is the origin for the prefix, using its private key.
 Furthermore, it includes the number of the target AS, AS2, to which it is sending the announcement, in the set of fields covered by the signature.
-Thus, we end up with a message that says "AS1 can reach prefix P and has sent this information to AS2" signed by AS1.
+Thus, we end up with a message that says "AS1 can reach prefix P and has sent this information to AS2" signed by a router from AS1.

 A router in AS2 receives this announcement, and, having validated the signature, it can now add itself to the path.
-AS2 can now issue a signed announcement that says "the path <AS2,AS1> leads to prefix P" and sign this using its private key.
+The router in AS2 can now issue a signed announcement that says "the path <AS2,AS1> leads to prefix P" and sign this using its private key.
 It includes the full signed message from AS1 as well as the new path.
 Again, before signing, it